barlind/bleurgh/README.md

 MIT

 ## Changelog

+### v1.3.0
+- **NEW**: URL purge support - automatically detects URLs starting with `https://` and purges them globally
+- **IMPROVED**: URL purging is now global across Fastly's network, not per-service, for better efficiency
+- **IMPROVED**: Enhanced logging for URL purges to clarify global scope
+- **IMPROVED**: Better validation and warnings when URL is mixed with other keys (ignores extra keys)
+- **TECHNICAL**: Optimized URL purge operations to make only one API call regardless of configured services
+- **TECHNICAL**: Added comprehensive test coverage for URL purge functionality
+- **UPDATED**: CLI help and documentation to clarify URL purge behavior

 ### v1.2.0
 - **NEW**: Complete cache purge with `--all` flag - purges entire cache for services without requiring specific keys